marianmeres/simple-mockups/README.md

 * trivial PHP server side rendering (single file, &plusmn;20 lines of code)
 * table of contents and breadcrumbs automatically generated
 * everything fully and easily hackable (js, html, css, php)
-* intended mainly as a navigation/structure prototyping tool not a visual one (although plaing with html is not limited)
+* intended mainly as a navigation/structure prototyping tool not as a visual one (although playing with html is not limited)

 ## Demo &amp; Source